 Johnny says, "Wit salads, der are tree gottas.
 Day gotta be fresh.
 Day gotta be tossed.
 And day gotta fill up a big bowl."
 And who are we to argue with Johnny?!
 So, we make our salads to order from the freshest ingredients.
 Fresh made from fresh ingredients--fresh times two makes Johnny happy.
 And Johnny's idea of "presentation" is not some salad served in layers with the dressing on the side and then you have to mix everything up for yourself.
 No, "If all the right stuff is tossed together and it looks like it tastes good and den, hey, it tastes good when I take a bite, dat salad 'pre-zents' good."
 So naturally, we toss our salads.
 Johnny's happy again.
 Finally, Johnny says, "Some people may call salads rabbit food, but we ain't feedin' no rabbits here.
 We gotta give people plenya eats."
 So, we don't serve any namby-pamby side salads.
 At Johnny Chicago's you'll only get dinner salads that'll fill you up.
 Johnny would have it no other way.
 And if "da tree gottas" make you happy, then Johnny and we are happy, too.
 Mange!

 Our fries and beer-battered onion rings are made to order.
 They never sit around getting old and cold in a holding bin.
 They’re hot, crisp, and delicious.
 And the sweet potato fries often caramelize slightly in the cooking process and taste simply w-o-n-d-e-r-f-u-l.
 Plus, if you like spicy, try them all with our signature Spicy Chipotle Ketchup.

 Did the descriptions make you hungry?
 We understand.
 That happens to us all the time.
-But there's a way to fix that, COMING SOON you will be able to click here to order online.
-Until then you can phone us NOW!
+But there's a way to fix that, call in a phone order NOW!